-‘Ghost Ships’, often found with no sign as to what had become of their former crew, are a common phenomenon throughout most of maritime history.
-Even today, modern sailors often state than the sight of an abandoned vessel drifting aimlessly is not a particularly rare occurrence.
-The Mary Celeste, found abandoned and adrift off the Azore islands in December 1872, is one of the most well-known examples.
+‘Ghost Ships’, often found with no sign as to what had become of their former crew, have been a relatively common phenomenon throughout most of maritime history.
+Even today, modern sailors often state than the sight of an abandoned vessel drifting aimlessly is not a that rare of an occurrence.
+The Mary Celeste, found abandoned and adrift off the Azores in December 1872, is one of the most well-known examples.
 What caused the crew to abandon a seaworthy ship, still loaded with cargo, was never proven and remains a subject of intense debate.

 On investigating the ship’s log, they found that the last entry had been made nine days previous, marking the ship’s position off Santa Maria Island, almost 400 miles from its current location midway between the Azores and the Portuguese coast.
 First mate Oliver Deveau recalled that the cabins were wet and disheveled from seawater entering through open ports and doors but were in reasonable order.
 Many personal items remained but the ship’s charts and navigational instruments were missing.
 Cargo was neatly stowed, the ship held ample provisions and there were no signs of violence or fire damage.

 Morehouse made the decision to return the abandoned ship to port in Gibraltar, likely persuaded by the maritime law that stated he would be entitled to a significant share in any salvage and cargo.
 Dividing his crew across the two ships, they successfully reached Gibraltar on December 13th.
 A salvage hearing was conducted the following week under Sir James Cochrane, the Chief Justice of Gibraltar, and Frederick Solly-Flood, the Attorney General on the rock.